 Connect automatically to the VPN – VPN router has to be reconfigured

-It is possible that the connection to the VPN network fails – that happens once in a while.
-In this case, the data traffic of your device would no longer be routed through the VPN network.
-We want the VPN to reconnect automatically in the event of a failure.
+It is possible that the connection to the VPN fails – that happens once in a while.
+In this case, the data traffic of your device would no longer be routed through the VPN.
+We want the VPN to reconnect automatically in case of a connection failure.
 You can do this with the command:

 nordvpn set autoconnect on